As I’m sitting down to write this post it’s starting to pour down rain and with it comes the promise of a good thunderstorm.

 - 2 teaspoons vanilla extract

 - Pre-heat oven to 350 degrees F (180 C).
 Cream butter and sugars together in bowl of stand mixer (or with hand mixer).
-Scrape sides of bowl and add eggs; beat until well combined.
-Add vanilla, soda, and salt then add the flour one cup at a time and beat after each addition.
+Scrape sides of bowl and add coconut cream and applesauce; beat until well combined.
+Add vanilla, soda, and salt.
+Add flour one cup at a time and beat after each addition but just until combined.
 (If you are using a hand mixer you may have to hand stir the last cup of flour into the dough.)
 Stir in chocolate and line a cookie sheet with parchment.

 - Bake for 8 - 10 minutes until edges just start to turn golden brown.
 Remove from oven and cool for about 5 minutes before moving to cooling rack.